 So, this is a cost to the broker because even if the broker did nothing wrong, there is a cost they have to answer to.

-So, what the broker will most likely do more often than not, is that, if your losses are smaller than the cost that is to be incurred on them, they'll just waive whatever loss you have suffered.
+What the broker will most likely do more often than not, is that, if your losses are smaller than the cost that is to be incurred on them, they'll just waive whatever loss that you have suffered.

 This may change in the future so depending on when you are watching this video, this may change in the future.